 We reveal how early you should start comparing prices to secure the best deal

-That’s according to new research from Go.Compare, which reveals that shopping around well in advance and timing your purchase right could shave a hefty chunk of money off your premium.
+That’s according to research from Go.Compare, which reveals that shopping around well in advance and timing your purchase right could shave a hefty chunk of money off your premium.

 Here, Which? reveals the cheapest day to renew your insurance and offers tips on how to save when taking out a policy.